 When can we expect a Ghost of Tsushima PC port?

 This is where things get tricky.
+There is currently no Ghost of Tsushima PC release date.
 The internet can whip itself into a frenzy with very little actual information, and separating reasonable speculation from purely fabricated bullshit can be challenging.

 While researching this article I came across pages that literally claimed you could play Ghost of Tsushima on PC right now through the PlayStation Now app.
 Public service announcement: you can’t and you never could, because the game was never on that service.